OPM/ResInsight/docs/DerivedResults.md

 ### Relative Results (Time Lapse Results)

-ResInsight can calculate and display relative results, sometimes also reffered to as Time Lapse results.
+ResInsight can calculate and display relative results, sometimes also referred to as Time Lapse results.
 When enabled, every result variable is calculated as :

 Value'(t) = Value(t) - Value(BaseTime)